-Many tourist agencies and private organizations decided to chase this eclipse due to location between highly developed areas (mainly European Union).
-Unfortunately, the track of the totality was not passed favourable.
-The area of North Atlantic, which is fed from the Golfstrom current is characterized by a few degrees of warmer water.
-Thanks to this region is a real hot bed for low-pressure systems and a nice route for huge windstorms headed for north and central Europe.
+Many tourist agencies and private organizations decided to chase this eclipse due to its location between highly developed areas (mainly European Union).
+Unfortunately, the track of the totality was not passed favourably.
+The area of the North Atlantic, which is fed from the Golfstrom current is characterized by a few degrees of warmer water.
+Thanks to this region is a real hotbed for low-pressure systems and a nice route for huge windstorms headed for north and central Europe.
 It incurs a big cloud coverage across the region and high precipitation.

-During this obscuration, the solar corona becomes possible to see, however it is barely visible for eagle-eyed observators.
+During this obscuration, the solar corona becomes possible to see, however it is barely visible to eagle-eyed observators.
 This situation is possible because the solar corona is nearly the same brightness as a Full Moon (0.23 full Moonlight, something around -11mag).
-Taking into account the brightness of Venus (-4,5mag), which is visible on the sky during the day the solar corona would be visible also, though it must be outside the Moon’s limb and this is possibly just around the annular, hybrid or total solar eclipse.
-On the other hand, during this level of obscuration, the sunlight density is around 24x smaller than usually.
+Taking into account the brightness of Venus (-4,5mag), which is visible in the sky during the day the solar corona would be visible also, though it must be outside the Moon’s limb and this is possibly just around the annular, hybrid, or total solar eclipse.
+On the other hand, during this level of obscuration, the sunlight density is around 24x smaller than usual.
 In higher obscuration, this effect is stronger, up to totality, when the coronal streamers are clearly visible.
 These locations were not a place guaranteeing good weather during this occurrence.
-Everybody, who decided to take part in this natural phenomena both in the path of totality and the locations listed above would expect truly different kind of weather.
+Everybody, who decided to take part in this natural phenomenon both in the path of totality and the locations listed above would expect truly different kinds of weather.
 It was a crapshoot.

 I was looking forward to the 2015 solar eclipse since winter in early 2011 when I took a small observation of the deep partial solar eclipse in Krakow.
 Basically, I dreamed about the Spitsbergen expedition, seeking people and astronomy clubs, who could go there.
 Many people realized, that the organization of this scouting trip will be very expensive and quite pointless due to weather conditions.
-Finally, I couldn’t find a group, which I would go with.
-Meanwhile, my situation has been changed due to emigration.
-I started to live in Great Britain since February 2015.
+Finally, I couldn’t find a group, to which I would go.
+Meanwhile, my situation has changed due to emigration.
+I started to live in Great Britain in February 2015.

 Despite this difficult challenge I never gave up and I decided to organize this “expedition” on my own.
 Because of the weather conditions, I choose the closest and the cheapest way to see this eclipse.
-I wish I could go to Iceland, Faroe Islands or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
+I wish I could go to Iceland, the Faroe Islands, or Spitsbergen, but always when I decide to go somewhere I would very much like to see some remarkable spots.
 In this case, it could not be really possible due to the weather.
-Hence I decided to go as close as possible from my location – to north Scotland.
-On top of that, the accommodation in the path of totality and the deepest eclipse had been booked much time in advance and only some the most expensive left.
+Hence I decided to go as close as possible to my location – in north Scotland.
+On top of that, the accommodation in the path of totality and the deepest eclipse had been booked much time in advance, and only some of the most expensive were left.

-I was considering to visit the Outer Hebrides and watch the almost total solar eclipse from there, but finally, I decided to stay on the Scottish mainland.
+I was considering visiting the Outer Hebrides and watching the almost total solar eclipse from there, but finally, I decided to stay on the Scottish mainland.
 Despite a little bit lower eclipse magnitude I could always go somewhere else, catch the better weather and visit some interesting places.

-We set from Cambridge on Wednesday, March,18 in the late afternoon and after full one day journey (via London, Edinburgh, and Inverness) we came to Ullapool on Thursday, March 19, at 19:00.
+We set from Cambridge on Wednesday, March,18 in the late afternoon and after a full one-day journey (via London, Edinburgh, and Inverness) we came to Ullapool on Thursday, March 19, at 19:00.

 Thursday night was a nightmare for me.
 I was tossing and turning all night long and watching the most actual infrared weather images.
 It wasn’t optimistic, because rainy fronts were coming towards Scotland one by one.